kozmaadrian/mhast-demo/tools/forms/libs/form-ui/doc/ui-flow.md

   - The Add button is disabled until the last rendered item has a non-empty value.
   - Delete for the single blank item is hidden using `visibility: hidden` to keep layout stable; two‑step confirmation on other items.
   - On data collection, empty strings are pruned; an empty array serializes as `[]`.
-  - Add/remove are data-first via `FormModel` through generator wiring.
+  - Add/remove are data-first via `FormUiModel` through generator wiring.
 - Arrays of objects: rendered as nested `form-ui-group` with an internal array UI; nav item points to this group.
 Nested object children within an array item are listed under the item in the sidebar.
 Add/remove/reorder are data-first via command API.

 ---